By Leroy E. Jones, Founder and CEO, GSI Health

 The DHIP seeks to promote digital health across the city, applying technology consistently to achieve better health outcomes in a community-based care model of population health management.
 So what does this mean?

 Digital health in the Philadelphia area can be an enabler for our local health institutions to collaborate and to apply contemporary techniques to improve care.
-Strong minds from the medical, behavioral, human services, and technical domains are co-resident here to enable world-class healthcare applications and leverage them into emerging workflows that optimize new payment-reform initiatives.
-We need those minds to come together and organize toward a common goal—effective and efficient population health management—and adopt common curated technology donated by digital health companies that will help us reach that goal.
+Strong minds from the medical, behavioral, human services and technical domains are co-residents here to enable world-class healthcare applications and leverage them into emerging workflows that optimize new payment-reform initiatives.
+We need those minds to come together and organize toward a common goal-effective and efficient population health management-and adopt common curated technology donated by digital health companies that will help us reach that goal.
+This could be with the use of such things as Crisis Response Software, community health software, and so on.
 This will enable these organizations to implement community-care models that yield better outcomes for the people they serve, and better operations for the participating service providers.

 This initiative is a way forward for the city to emerge as an unqualified leader in the digital health space-and in the process to accrue the benefits of this leadership, such as creating jobs, attracting residents and businesses, and optimizing healthcare.

 Population health management (PHM) is one of the standout areas in healthcare and healthcare IT today.
 It is maximized when it is comprehensive and community-based, includes all services that impact a patient’s health (e.g., medical, behavioral, social), and extends beyond the walls of any single care establishment to encompass all relevant service providers contributing to patient wellness.

 PHM’s breadth of coverage in the delivery of care can engage many stakeholders, thus making it a valuable platform to leverage to ensure maximum inclusion and applicability for healthcare change.
 And significant value is available to these stakeholders who can implement a successful PHM strategy: